cms-dev/cms/docs/Data model.rst

 Data model
 **********

-CMS is used in many different settings: single onsite contests, with remote participations, short training camps, always on training websites, university assignments...
+CMS is used in many different settings: single onsite contests, with remote participations, short training camps, always-on training websites, university assignments...
 Its data model needs to support all of these, and therefore might be a bit surprising if you only think of the first use case.

-In the following, we explain the main objects in CMS' data model.
+In the following, we explain the main objects in CMS's data model.

 Users
 =====